Pediatric Abusive Head Trauma CE for Kentucky Nurses

 - Shaken Baby Syndrome (SBS)

-- One form of abusive head trauma with a characteristic pattern of injuries that may include retinal hemorrhages, certain fractures (in particular, ribs and the ends of long bones), and recognizable patterns of brain injury.
+- One form of abusive head trauma with a characteristic pattern of injuries that may include retinal hemorrhages, certain fractures (in particular, ribs and the ends of long bones), and recognizable patterns of brain injury, often including thin subdural hemorrhages and sometimes diffuse axonal injury.

 - Pediatric Acquired/Traumatic Brain Injury (PA/TBI)